 - Cat in the Hat, the Lorax and other Seuss characters

 - Betty Boop, Popeye & other Classic Comic Book Characters

 char a ctersin the Wizarding World of Harry Potter, but not the stars!

-Perhaps one of the most unique character opportunities is the Raptor Encounter in Jurassic Park.
-Guests have the opportunity to meet and have their photo taken with an intimidating velociraptor.
+Perhaps one of the unique character opportunities is the Raptor Encounter in Jurassic Park.
+Guests have the opportunity to meet and have their photos taken with an intimidating velociraptor.

 While I’m not sure it counts as a character meet & greet, the Mystic Fountain is tremendous fun.

 The majority of characters at Islands of Adventure will sign autographs.
-Waiting times tend to be shorter compared to Walt Disney World, although Spiderman does get very long waits.
+Waiting times tend to be shorter than Walt Disney World, although Spiderman does get very long waits.

 Useful Information when Visiting Islands of Adventure

 During the reopening period of Islands of Adventure, some services might be temporarily suspended or altered.
 Always check the Universal Orlando Resort App for the latest information.

 Just like Walt Disney World, Universal Orlando wants to know if you are celebrating.
 Whether it is a birthday, honeymoon, anniversary, or just your first visit, you can collect a Celebration Button from Guest Services.
 Universal Team Members will interact with guests with celebration buttons, and you might even get the odd treat!